zachcarlson/ASLImageRecognition/README.md

 **NOTE:** These instructions are for Windows.
 You may need to modify the commands for Mac.

 1. Download repository.
 2. Download the videos stored [here](https://drive.google.com/drive/folders/1JfsDvx-Aq5ppHAef4y6wsKiAlfmYYm6V?usp=sharing).
 We recommend downloading the zip of `Videos`, unzipping it, and adding it to the repository.
 You can also create your own 30 second `.mp4` clips for each letter (excluding J and Z).
-Add these videos to the repository with the following file organization:
+Regardless of what you decide, add these videos to the repository with the following file organization:
 ```
   /ASLImageRecognition
     /Videos